Meet the Team: Manuel “Chief” Hernandez

 Looking Ahead

 Looking forward, Chief hopes A Bridge for Kids will continue to grow.
-His East Coast Tours have ranged from 3-10 students, and he hopes that with the program's growth, he can consistently take 8-10 students on this trip.
+The highly selective East Coast College Tours have ranged from 3-10 students, and he hopes that with the organization’s growth, he can consistently max out the capacity of this trip.
+It is worth noting that this is the only program we offer that may not be accessible to all of our students due to the PSAT minimum score requirements.
 All the while, Chief aims to break down misconceptions about financial aid and college affordability for first-generation students, helping families see these institutions as accessible and attainable.

 Having alumni give back to A Bridge for Kids is something he didn’t expect.
 This was an unintended, but welcome, result of years of A Bridge for Kids providing resources for teens to succeed.
 He feels our students have been influenced by our generosity in providing them resources and want to be part of that moving forward.
 In short, he feels that their success has given them a sense of ownership in A Bridge for Kids' mission.
 “We must continue to make every student in our program feel like part of the A Bridge for Kids family, regardless of where they are in their career,” says Chief.